mpatfield/homebridge-flume/.github/ISSUE_TEMPLATE/new-issue.md

 ### Homebridge Flume Version
 v3.1.X <!-- UPDATE THIS VERSION NUMBER -->

-Is this a new issue or did it happen in a prior version?
+Did this issue happen in a prior version?

 YES/NO